hashicorp/vault-plugin-database-oracle/README.md

 ### Case Sensitivity

-It is important that you do NOT specify double quotes around the username in any of the creation or rotation statements.
+It is important that you do NOT specify double quotes around the username in any of the SQL statements.
 Otherwise Oracle may create/look up a user with the incorrect name (`foo_bar` instead of `FOO_BAR`).

 ### Default statements